makeitperfect/RGDDANet/README.md

 # RGDDANet
-The implementation of RGDDANet in pytorch
+The implementation of RGDDANet in pytorch.

 The code will be available after the paper is published.